 A Master of Social Work Degree (MSW) prepares graduates for work in a variety of settings, including public agency work, private clinical practice, social service management and administration.
 A MSW is required for individuals who want to become a Licensed Clinical Social Worker (LCSW).
-In addition, social workers with a MSW are eligible to obtain certifications from the Academy of Certified Social Workers (ACSW), the Qualified Clinical Social Worker (QCSW), and/or the Diplomate in Clinical Social Work (DCSW).
+In addition, social workers with a MSW are eligible to obtain certifications from the Academy of Certified Social Workers (ACSW), and as a Qualified Clinical Social Worker (QCSW), or a Diplomate in Clinical Social Work (DCSW).
 These credentials are especially important for those in clinical practice who depend on health insurance providers to reimburse them for services.

 Entry into the MSW Program does not require a bachelor's degree in Social Work, but courses in Psychology, Biology, Economics, and Political Science are strongly recommended.
-Up to twelve semester hours of graduate credit hours with grades of B or better may be transferred from another accredited MSW program.
+Transfer students may have up to twelve semester hours of graduate credit with grades of B or better transferred from another CSWE-accredited MSW program.

-The MSW program offers full-time and part-time study and an Advanced Standing Program for students with a BSW awarded in the prior 5 years.
-Second-year students also have $10,000 in stipends available for their program study.
-Classes are taught at both the WCU campus in Cullowhee and in Asheville at the WCU Biltmore Park instructional site.
+The MSW program offers full-time and part-time (3 or 4 year option) study and an Advanced Standing Program for students with a BSW awarded in the prior 5 years.
+Eligible MSW students have $10,000 stipends available during their final year of study.
+Classes are taught at both the WCU main campus in Cullowhee and in Asheville at the WCU Biltmore Park instructional site.
 For details, please see the sample schedule.

 The MSW Program at Western Carolina University is accredited by the Council on Social Work Education (CSWE).
-For information regarding employment and time limitations, full/part-time/advanced standing and eligibility requirements, please refer to the MSW STUDENT MANUAL
+For additional information please refer to the MSW STUDENT MANUAL

 Western Carolina’s Department of Social Work is seeking applicants who demonstrate a personal and professional commitment to the values of the Social Work profession.
 Consideration for admission will be given to those applicants who exemplify the greatest potential for successful scholarship through their past academic and/or work experiences.